 A dark front end topped by a massive gloss-black headlamp nacelle is the signature styling element of the Road King Special, further highlighted by the lack of a standard windshield.
 And adding to the attitude a new 9-inch-tall, 1.25-inch-wide mini-ape handlebar puts the rider in an aggressive posture on the bike that’s also comfortable on long runs.

 The Road King Special’s engine guard, handlebar and hand controls, mirrors, turn signals, engine covers, air cleaner cover, mufflers and exhaust shields also feature black surfaces.
-Chrome is retained only on some key engine components – the lower rocker boxes, pushrod tubes and tappet blocks to emphasize the iconic V-Twin form of the Milwaukee-Eight engine.
+Chrome is retained only on some key engine components – the lower rocker boxes, pushrod tubes and tappet blocks to emphasise the iconic V-Twin form of the Milwaukee-Eight engine.
 There’s a new engine-turned timing cover insert, a finish that’s also featured on the tank console and air cleaner insert.

 The Harley-Davidson Smart Security System is standard equipment on the Road King Special.